 \subsection{Numerical Integration}

 To test the performance of \texttt{QuadrANN}, we conducted a number of numerical examples.
 For each example, we trained a dedicated model to learn a quadrature rule for a specific domain and according to a certain point cloud generation policy.
-In particular, at each training epoch, we generate a batch of point clouds from a scrambled Sobol sequence and then apply the coordinate-wise warping function $g(s)$ to create non-uniform distributions.
+In particular, at each training epoch, we generate a batch of point clouds from a scrambled Sobol' sequence and then apply the coordinate-wise warping function $g(s)$ to create non-uniform distributions.
 The network is updated based on these generated, non-uniform clouds.
 This ensures that the model learns a general quadrature weight estimator adaptable to point density variations, rather than overfitting to a single point cloud.

-The performance of the model is evaluated over a large number of independent trials ($M=2^9$).
-In each trial, a new, ``unseen'' point cloud is generated, and \texttt{QuadrANN} is used to compute the integral.
+{ The performance of the model is evaluated over a large number of independent trials ($M=2^{12}$ in 2D, $M=2^{13}$ in 4D).} In each trial, a new, ``unseen'' point cloud is generated, and \texttt{QuadrANN} is used to compute the integral.

 The final results are the mean and standard deviation of these $M$ integral estimates.
-For a straightforward comparison, the standard Quasi-Monte Carlo (QMC) baseline computes its estimates on the corresponding $M$ original (unwarped) Sobol point clouds considering uniform weights.
+For a straightforward comparison, the standard quasi-Monte Carlo (QMC) baseline computes its estimates on the corresponding $M$ original (unwarped) Sobol' point clouds considering uniform weights.
 In all cases, the objective is to integrate a known function, allowing for explicit error analysis.
 The actual value of the integral is $1$ for the first and third examples, and $3/4$ for the second one.